 - Leafy Greens: Spinach (Vitamin A and C) for liver detoxification with high watery lettuce, celery is brilliant.

-- Carrot is high in water content as well with the beta carotene phytonutrient making the salad plate more colorful.
+- Carrots: They are high in water content as well as the beta carotene phytonutrient.
+It also makes the salad plate more colorful.

 - Fresh Herbs: Parsley, mint, cilantro, coriander and basil are fabulous for reducing headaches, toothaches, calming the nerves and sore throats.